avelica-gif/Portfolio/README.md

 I know right now all 3 pages look very plain and simple; but I can't express enough how much worse they used to look.

-I did buy a domain from GoDaddy to try to connect it using GitHub's A records but somehow it wasn't working so I took it off.

-Once I figure out why it wasn't connecting, this page will be deployed as avelicacodes.com
+Also, I ended up purchasing a domain for my this assignment.
+You can find it at avelicacodes.com